 6.12.3.4 To the extent that Incremental TCCs are created as a result of a Highway SDU implemented in accordance with Attachment S of the NYISO OATT, that portion of those Incremental TCCs attributed to LSEs pursuant to Attachment S that can be sold will be auctioned or otherwise sold by the NYISO.
 The NYISO will disburse or credit the associated revenues to the LSEs.
 These Incremental TCCs will continue to be sold for so long as LSEs are responsible for funding the Highway SDU through an HFC, and the disbursements or credits discussed above will commence upon the first payment of revenues related to a sale of Incremental TCCs on or after the HFC is first invoiced for a specific Highway SDU.
 These incremental revenues shall not require and shall not be dependent upon any reopening or any review of the Transmission Owner(s) TSCs or NTAC under Attachment H of the NYISO OATT.

-6.12.3.5 The NYISO will collect the appropriate HFC revenues on a monthly basis and remit those revenues to the appropriate Transmission Owner(s) in accordance with the NYISO’s billing and settlement procedures pursuant to the NYISO OATT.
+6.12.3.5 The NYISO will collect the appropriate HFC revenues for the Billing Period and remit those revenues to the appropriate Transmission Owner(s) in accordance with the NYISO’s billing and settlement procedures pursuant to the NYISO OATT.

-6.12.3.6 The monthly HFC shall be based on the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements for those LSEs determined to be allocated the costs of the project in accordance with Section 25.7.12 of Attachment S of the NYISO OATT.
+6.12.3.6 The HFC for the Billing Period shall be based on the ICAP requirement in the statewide capacity market, adjusted to subtract locational capacity requirements for those LSEs determined to be allocated the costs of the project in accordance with Section 25.7.12 of Attachment S of the NYISO OATT.

 6.12.3.6.1 For Year 1, the LSEs’ ICAP requirements for the most recent NYISO Capability Year prior to the in-service date of the Highway SDU shall be used for cost allocation.